sh3ngsh3ng/Project-1/README.md

     - Certain Type of Food: Chicken rice, Laksa, etc
   - Recommendations of good food around user's location

+### Organisation Goals:
+- To share the love of food with all our users.
+Connecting their taste buds/palates with the wonderful food that they crave or have yet to discover.
+- To develop a tool that will provide resolve all, if not majority, of the pain points of the target audience.

 ### The User Stories:
 - As a user, I want to **search for a particular food that is within walkable distance (500m)** so that I can save time and fulfil the craving!
 - As a user, I want to **be recommended nice food near me that I can try** so that I can enjoy the good food!
 - As a user, I want to **find out what are the interesting recommended places such as bars/restaurants/cafe/coffeeshop/dessert place to visit** so that I visit them and try them out!
 - As a user, I want to **find out how to find my way towards my search and recommended results destination** so that I have no problem finding my way there!
 - As a user, I want to know **the estimated time it takes me for me to reach the search and recommended results destination** so that I can make a more informed decision on whether to choose that location.

 ## Plane 2: Scope (Functions & Features)